booleanbites/houzi-doc/_docs/hooks-widgets/43_home_sliver_app_bar_background_image.md

 ## Asset Configuration

-Make sure your background image is properly configured in your `pubspec.yaml` file:
+Make sure your  `pubspec.yaml` is properly configured to load your background image:

 ```yaml
 flutter: